djragsdale/assert-headers-node/README.md

 #### CLI Configuration

-`assert-headers` currently accepts configuration in JSON format.
+`assert-headers` currently accepts configuration in JSON or YAML formats.
 It allows specifying a schema for the headers, but also the outgoing origin and user-agent headers for the request.
 Below is an example configuration:

 ```json
 {